 Prior to joining Cooper in 2014, Mr. O’Leary held successful leadership roles in planning and business analytics functions at Einstein Healthcare, Philadelphia, PA, Virtua Health, Marlton, NJ as well as Katz Consulting, Inc., Plymouth Meeting, PA, where was a Senior Consulting Manager.
 Mr. O’Leary holds a master’s of health services administration from The George Washington University School of Business and Public Policy and earned his bachelor’s degrees in finance and history from Boston College.
 Mr. O’Leary earned his six sigma black belt certification from the University of Michigan’s College of Engineering.

-Terry Ricca, RN, is Senior Vice President and Chief Experience Officer at Cooper University Health Care.
+Terry Ricca, RN, is Senior Vice President, Institute Strategy, Access, and Chief Experience Officer at Cooper University Health Care.
 She joined Cooper in 2014 with more than 30 years of health care experience.

-Ms. Ricca has received numerous awards for her accomplishments.
+Ms. Ricca has received numerous awards and recognition for her accomplishments and outstanding leadership in academic and professional roles.
 She received the Girl Scouts of Central and Southern NJ Women of Achievement Award in 2005.
 In 2006, she was honored with the Outstanding Leadership and Achievement in Nursing from the Alumni Association of the Hospital of the University of Pennsylvania School of Nursing.
 In 2010, she was featured in South Jersey Magazine’s Super Women issue.
 In 2016, Ms. Ricca had the honor of being named chairperson of the American Heart Association’s 10th Annual Southern New Jersey Go Red For Women® luncheon.
-Ms. Ricca has been a supporter of improving women’s health over her entire career, and this campaign helps raise awareness of heart disease and stroke.
+Ms. Ricca has been a supporter of improving women’s health over her entire career.

 CHRISTINE WINN, FACHE